tituschewxj/tituschewxj/README.md

 I’m Titus, a Computer Science major at the National University of Singapore, graduating in 2026.
 Explore my [coursework](./modules.md).
 Passionate about technology and innovation, I’m eager to explore opportunities where I can learn, grow, and make an impact.

 I am deeply passionate about software engineering, with a focus on parallel computing and databases.
+I also enjoy exploring distributed systems and programming languages.
 My experience spans full-stack and backend development, and I have a particular enthusiasm for computer graphics and games.
 These fields inspire my curiosity and motivate me to develop innovative and impactful solutions.

 ### 🛠️ What I Do